-EDUC 5321 (3-3-0) Internship in Teaching I
+EDUC 5321 (3-3-0) Internship in Teaching I (EDUC 4301)

 Designed to meet the state guidelines for educators who are working toward teacher certification, but are not enrolled in the traditional student teaching program.
 Interns are individuals who are currently employed by their respective school district and assigned a regular classroom under the supervision of a mentor and a DBU supervising professor.
 This course is taken first in the semester prior to EDUC 5322, Internship in Teaching II.
+This 5000-level course is cross-listed with a 4000-level course and includes specific graduate requirements which reflect appropriate deeper learning experiences and rigor.
 Periodically.
 Prerequisite: Approval of Dean is required.